Starches & Grains

 Learn How to Cook Chow Mein and Lo Mein

+Now that you know the difference between chow mein vs. lo mein, why not learn how to make them yourself?
+No more takeout for you!
 You can learn how to make these dishes in cooking classes near you with the help of a world-class chef.
-Whether you’re taking cooking classes in NYC or cooking classes in Vancouver, you’ll be making delectable noodle dishes in no time.
+Whether you’re taking cooking classes in NYC or Vancouver, you’ll be learning the difference between chow mein vs. lo mein in no time.
 You can even take online cooking classes and learn from home.

 Cooking classes can teach chow mein vs. lo mein styles.